xamarin/xamarin-macios/docs/website/mmp-errors.md

 #### MM5218: Can't ignore the dynamic symbol {symbol} (--ignore-dynamic-symbol={symbol}) because it was not detected as a dynamic symbol.

 See the [equivalent mtouch warning](~/ios/troubleshooting/mtouch-errors.md#MT5218).

+### MM5219: Not linking with {framework} because it has been removed from {platform}.

+The framework in question has been removed, and Xamarin.Mac can't link with it.

+Any code that uses the framework must be removed/rewritten.

 <!-- 5206 used by mtouch -->
 <!-- 5207 used by mtouch -->